fetchai/cosmos-consensus/README.md

 # Changes

 See beacon directory and consensus/state.go for main changes.
-Swig will need to be installed for the c++ to go interface.
+Swig and C++ Boost libraries will need to be installed for the c++ to go interface and serialisation, respectively.

 Get mcl submodule
 ```bash